hyperdriveguy/hyperdriveguy/README.md

 * Lobby for IP law reform

 ### My Career Goals
+* Deliver software that meets requirements for specialized contexts
 * Pioneer new useful hardware, software, and algorithms
 * Work with embedded systems in various places
 * Design processors and coprocessors